banijolly/genepi-box/README.md

 ### Installation
-Clone the genepi-box repository to your system using ```git clone https://github.com/banijolly/genepi-box.git ``` To use conda, download and install the [latest version of Anaconda](https://www.anaconda.com/distribution/).
+Clone the genepi-box repository to your system using ```git clone https://github.com/banijolly/genepi-box.git ```
+<br>To use conda, download and install the [latest version of Anaconda](https://www.anaconda.com/distribution/).

 Create and activate the genepi-box conda environment:
 ```bash